 However, focusing solely on events without understanding their underlying causes can lead to short-term fixes rather than sustainable solutions.
 To effectively manage and improve software systems, it is essential to look beyond the events and explore the patterns and structures that drive them.

 Patterns, which are trends or recurring behaviors that emerge over time are under events.
 By looking beyond individual events, we can identify patterns that provide insight into the system’s behavior over a longer period.
 Understanding these recurring behaviors allows us to anticipate future events, which helps in making more informed decisions.
+Patterns in the Iceberg Model helps to:

-Patterns in the Iceberg Model help uncover deeper insights into software systems by revealing trends in performance, user behavior, or recurring issues.
 By analyzing patterns, software teams can identify inefficiencies, bottlenecks, or emerging risks before they escalate into critical problems.

 For instance, recurring system down-times or repeated user complaints about a particular feature might indicate underlying design flaws or technical debt.
 Recognizing these trends allows teams to implement proactive improvements, optimize workflows, and enhance system resilience, leading to more sustainable and efficient software development.